Aydin-ab/ray-aydin/doc/source/ray-core/tips-for-first-time.rst

     result =  6

 Waiting for the last task to finish when the others tasks might have finished much earlier unnecessarily increases the program running time.
 A better solution would be to process the data as soon it becomes available.
 Fortunately, Ray allows you to do exactly this by calling ``ray.wait()`` on a list of object IDs.
 Without specifying any other parameters, this function returns as soon as an object in its argument list is ready.
 This call has two returns: (1) the ID of the ready object, and (2) the list containing the IDs of the objects not ready yet.
 The modified program is below.
-Note that one change we need to do is to replace ``process_results()`` with ``process_incremental()`` that processes one result at a time.
+Note that one change needed is to replace ``process_results()`` with ``process_incremental()`` that processes one result at a time.

 .. testcode::